 Daily Use of the Recall Manager

 Once a patient becomes overdue, their name will move to the Recall Past-Due list.
 We recommend that you make an effort to connect with patients on both lists on a daily basis.
-You can contact them directly from the Recall Manager!
+You can contact them directly with the Recall Manager!
 Add a detailed note to remember what your next step should be.

 In many practices, patients who have not been in for a cleaning in over 18 months are considered inactive.
 Don’t make the same mistake and write them off after only 18 months!
 Use the Recall Manager to bring them back!